 The list below from the CDC

 is a comprehensive list of risk factors for breast cancer.
-Studies have shown that a woman’s risk for breast cancer is due to a combination of factors.

 Having a risk factor does not mean you will get the disease, and not all risk factors have the same effect.
 Most women have some risk factors, but most women do not get breast cancer.
 If you have breast cancer risk factors, talk with your doctor about ways you can lower your risk